Buy for McDonalds (MCD) This Week | InvestorPlace

-McDonalds (MCD) a Buy at $157.15 based on the latest analysis, and comparative pricing of its shares.
-The Buy recommendation for McDonalds Corp (NYSE:MCD) is the outcome of a proprietary process of evaluation which generated conclusions that were above average in 4 areas: an economic sector ranked above average in attractiveness, a ranking in its sector group that is in the top quarter, ranking in its industry group that is in the top decile, and a mathematical computation of risk/reward that is very attractive; and produced below average results in 2 areas: an industry group ranked below average in attractiveness, and an analytical score that is below average.
+McDonalds (MCD) a Buy this week based on the most recent comparative pricing of its shares and stock market ratings.
+The Buy recommendation for McDonalds Corp (NYSE:MCD) is the outcome of a process of analysis that is proprietary which generated conclusions that were above average in 4 areas: an economic sector ranked above average in attractiveness, a ranking in its sector group that is in the top quarter, ranking in the company's industry group that is in the top decile, and a mathematical computation of risk/reward that is very attractive; and produced below average results in 2 areas: an industry group ranked below average in attractiveness, and analytical scoring that is below average.
 MCD has maintained this ranking for the last month.

-With a $125.3 billion market value, MCD ranks in the top 10% of its industry group, Restaurants, and in the top 10% of its sector group, Consumer Services, in market value.
-From the perspective of investment attractiveness, the stock's current Portfolio Grader score places it 5 among the 56 companies in this industry group, positioning it among the leaders; in the top quartile of the sector with a ranking of 62 among the 256 companies in the sector of its Consumer Services sector, and number 989 in the nearly 5,000 company Portfolio Grader universe.
+As one of the 256 companies in the GICS Consumer Services sector MCD is a constituent of the 56 company Restaurants GICS industry group within this sector.
+The market value of MCD is $130.4 billion which places it in the top 10% of its industry group The stock's current Portfolio Grader score places it 4 among the 56 companies in this industry group, putting it in the top decile.

-The Consumer Services sector is ranked number 9 among the 20 sectors in the Portfolio Grader universe putting it in the second quartile of all the GICS sectors.
-The Restaurants industry group is ranked 101 among the 129 industry groups within the GICS sectors, placing it well below-average in terms of the Proprietary Quantitative Score scoring system.
+The Consumer Services sector is ranked number 3 among the 20 sectors in the Portfolio Grader universe putting it in the top quartile of all the GICS sectors.
+The Restaurants industry group is ranked 81 among the 129 industry groups within the GICS sectors, placing it below-average in terms of the Proprietary Quantitative Score scoring system.

-MCD has realized above-average scores in 2 of the 8 fundamental areas evaluated by Portfolio Grader and average or below-average grades in 6 of the areas used in the ranking of company stocks.
+MCD has earned above-average scores in 2 of the 8 fundamental areas analyzed by Portfolio Grader and average or below-average grades in 6 of the areas used in the ranking of company stocks.

-MCD's operational scores are a source of great concern with a ranking for sales growth, operating margin and earnings growth that are considerably below average.
+The company's operational scores are a source of great concern with a ranking for sales growth, operating margin and earnings growth that are considerably below average.
 Scores for visibility of earnings are mixed, with a ranking for earnings revisions and earnings surprises that are better than average, while the score for earnings momentum is much worse than average.
-MCD's metrics for return on equity and cash flow are significantly worse than its industry group average.
-These fundamental scores give McDonalds a position in the bottom quartile of the industry group.
+MCD's scores for cash flow and return on equity are significantly worse than its industry group average.
+McDonalds' fundamental scores give MCD a place in the bottom quartile of the industry group.

-The Proprietary Quantitative Score is used by Portfolio Grader to measure MCD's shares from the perspective of risk/reward.
-This exclusive scoring approach considers the relative value of MCD's shares based on the recent $157.15 share price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
-Considering this risk/reward calculation, the company currently scores well above-average in its industry group compared to its peers.
+Portfolio Grader quantitatively measures MCD's shares using the Proprietary Quantitative Score.
+This metric looks at MCD's shares from the angle of risk/reward.
+This unique scoring system evaluates the relative value of MCD's shares based on the recent $163.58 share price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
+Based on this risk/reward calculation, the company currently scores well above-average in its industry group compared to its peers.

 The Proprietary Portfolio Grader stock ranking system assesses roughly 5,000 companies every week based on a number of fundamental and quantitative measures.
 Stocks are given a letter grade based on their results, with A being 'strong buy' and F being 'strong sell'.
 Explore the tool here.